AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

   through the same classifier.
 - **Part 4 — Why do simple bounds lose information?** We will preserve useful relationships with linear bounds.
-- **Part 5 — How do we turn unknown into an answer?** We will split the input region and search its pieces.
+- **Part 5 — What should we do if the bound is inconclusive?** We will repeatedly split and bound the input region until every piece is certified or a counterexample is found.
 - **Part 6 — Can we train a network to be certifiable?** We will put a certified bound into the learning objective.
 - **Part 7 — How should we read certification results?** We will reconstruct the